 Kagera Safaris encourages travelers to visit local people in their communities which is one way of contributing to the incomes of the locals.
-This is a win win for both travellers and the communities because it provides travelers with an opportunity to experience the community life and appreciate the daily lives of the people.
-You can request an activity in a community to be added on Uganda safari itinerary.
-Alternatively, you can spend days in the community or just hours participating in a chore or visit a local school.
-Our desire is that locals get to earn directly from the ‘tourism dollar’ and bring about development in their communities.
-This we realize also contributes heavily to conservation as they are protective of the wildlife they benefit from.
+This is a win win for both travellers and the communities because it provides travellers with an opportunity to experience the community life and appreciate the daily lives of the people and the people enjoy sharing their homes with the visitors.
+You can request an activity in a community to be added on Uganda safari itinerary where you spend days in the community or just hours participating in a chore or visit a local school.
+Our desire is that locals get to earn directly from the ‘tourism dollar’ and bring about development in their communities which contributes to conservation as they become protective of the nature they benefit from.

-Visit local school/health centre: Here you can visit a local school or health center which takes anything between 1 to 3 hours depending on what you engage in while at the school/health center.
-This allows you to learn more about the education and health systems of the countries.
+Visit local school/health centre: You can visit a local school or health centre which takes anything between 1 to 3 hours depending on what you engage in while at the school/health centre.
 You can bring along things to give a way to the people like scholastic materials, balls etc. If this is part of your itinerary, you are encouraged to carry along something to leave with the pupils or as a contribution to school or health center.

 Home stays: With more time and interest in immersing yourself further in the culture and community of the area you visit, you can choose a few days to stay with a local family.
-Here you will have the opportunity to get involved in the daily chores of this family and eat the traditional and adapted foods.
+You will have the opportunity to get involved in the daily chores of the family and eat the traditional and adapted foods.